ltelab/disdrodb/docs/source/sensor_configs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This file contains a description for each variable.
-The ``description`` will be attached as a variable attribute to the DISDRODB l0b netCDF
+The ``description`` will be attached as a variable attribute to the DISDRODB L0B netCDF.

 variable_units.yml file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This file specify the measurement unit for each variable.
-The ``units`` will be attached as a variable attribute to the DISDRODB l0b netCDF
+The ``units`` will be attached as a variable attribute to the DISDRODB L0B netCDF.

 variable_long_name.yml file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This file specify the long_name for each variable.
-The ``long_name`` will be attached as a variable attribute to the DISDRODB l0b netCDF.
+The ``long_name`` will be attached as a variable attribute to the DISDRODB L0B netCDF.
 See the `CF Conventions guidelines for long_name
 <https://cfconventions.org/Data/cf-conventions/cf-conventions-1.10/cf-conventions.html#long-name>`_
 for more information.